 The testing process can be done directly at your fertility doctor’s clinic.
 Your doctor will use the tools provided in the MIRA sample submission kit to collect your endometrial biopsy sample for the analysis.

 Ask Your Fertility Doctor

 Speak to your fertility doctor about taking the MIRA test.
-We have provided the clinics with comprehensive sample submission kits to help your needs.
+We have provided clinics with comprehensive sample submission kits to help your needs.

 Book an Appointment

-Ask your doctor to schedule your endometrial biopsy appointment either based on natural cycles or hormone replacement therapy cycles*
+Ask your doctor to schedule your endometrial biopsy appointment based on either natural cycles or hormone replacement therapy cycles*.